2025 Public Policy Platform

-Introduction: The New Mexico Child Care & Education Association promotes policies designed to increase access to affordable, high-quality early care and education programs for all children and their families in New Mexico.
+Introduction: The New Mexico Early Childhood Association promotes policies designed to increase access to affordable, high-quality early care and education programs for all children and their families in New Mexico.
 This public policy platform presents current and emerging policy issues in early care and education that are consistent with the New Mexico Legislature, the Early Child Education & Care Department programs, policy, and potential rule changes.
 The platform delineates each agenda item in bold, followed by examples of efforts that proposed rule changes, legislation, and the proposed state budget may address.

 -